 Did a shift in ocean chemistry spark diversity?

 What sparked life to evolve during the Cambrian explosion that lasted over 20 million years?
 The main catalyst is believed to be a shift in ocean chemistry.

 As calcium and magnesium levels in prehistoric oceans changed, so did the species that took residence.
 For example, organisms developed calcified body parts, flexible limbs and eyes.

 One of the environmental triggers was an increase phytoplankton in the ocean.
 In our modern environment, phytoplankton are the largest producers of oxygen.

 In prehistoric times, phytoplankton were responsible for increasing oxygen as well.
 As oxygen levels rose, it boosted the amount that could be used to drive metabolism.

-Mass extinction ended most Cambrian life
+What was the mass extinction that ended most Cambrian life?

 The Cambrian period was a time of prosperity in the oceans.
 As revolutions of life sprung out, it was only followed by catastrophic extinction.